IFB-ElixirFr/katacoda-scenarios/ifb-unix/session02/step-Absolute_paths.md

-The `tree` command displays the tree-like organisation of files and sub-directories contains a particular folder.
+The `tree` command displays the tree-like organization of files and sub-directories contained in a particular directory.

 In the example below, the `tree` command displays the content of the `/shared` directory limited only to directories (option `-d`) and with only two levels of sub-directories (option `-L 2`):